I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_iscsi_sessionstaticinfo.md

 `TSID`

 An internal value that specifies the portion of the iSCSI session ID that the target provides.
 The iSCSI protocol uses TSID together with ISID to identify the session.
 Do not confuse TSID with the session ID that <b>UniqueSessionId</b> specifies.

+`ISID`

+An internal value that specifies the portion of the iSCSI session ID that the initiator provides.

+`InitialR2t`

+A Boolean value that indicates if the initiator must wait for a ready-to-send (R2T) request before sending data to the target.
+If this member is <b>TRUE</b>, the initiator must wait for a ready-to-send (R2T) request before sending data to the target.
+If this member is <b>FALSE</b>, the initiator can send unsolicited data within limits that the value of <b>FirstBurstLength</b> specifies.

+`ImmediateData`

+A Boolean value that indicates if the initiator and target have agreed to allow the transmission of immediate data in the session. (<i>Immediate data</i> is data that the initiator piggybacks onto an iSCSI command PDU.)
+If this member is <b>TRUE</b>, the initiator and target have agreed to allow the transmission of immediate data in this session.

 `Type`